ASH1L

 Symptoms

 ASH1L-related syndrome can have mild to severe effects on the development of communication, social, and learning skills.
-Because the ASH1L gene is important in the development of brain cells, many people who have ASH1L-related syndrome have:
+Because the ASH1L gene is important in brain development and function, many people who have ASH1L-related syndrome have:

 How many people have ASH1L-related syndrome?